-There are a multitude of accommodations offered at El Conquistador to suit each family/ person’s specific needs and desires.
-The massive resort is divided into 4 villages: Las Olas and La Vista, La Marina, Las Brisas and then a separate luxury resort on property called Las Casitas Village.
+There is a multitude of accommodations offered at El Conquistador to suit each family/ person’s specific needs and desires.
+The massive resort is divided into 4 villages: Las Olas and La Vista, La Marina, Las Brisas and then a separate luxury resort on the property called Las Casitas Village.

 photo courtesy of Las Casitas Village